Jade Douris-O'Hara | Studio Director

-Jade Douris is a Toronto born-and-raised, Halifax-based actor, choreographer, singer, dancer, and instructor.
+Jade Douris (she/her) is a Toronto born-and-raised, Halifax-based actor, Shakespeare coach, choreographer, singer, dancer, and instructor.
 She is the Studio Director and Resident Artist at Shakespeare by the Sea, where she has spent seven seasons.
-SBTS: Juliet (Romeo & Juliet), Ophelia (Hamlet), Anna Mae (Cinderelly), Helena/Francis Flute/Cobweb (A Midsummer Night's Dream), Dorothy (The Wizard of Oz, Biron in Love’s Labour’s Lost, Bianca in Othello, and Tinkerbell in Peter Pan (SBTS), Celia in As You Like It and Viola in Twelfth Night (Shakespeare BASH’d), Amy in A Different Kind of Job (Theatre Aquarius), and CBC’s According to Kids.
-As a dance, musical theatre, and acting teacher for young people, she has taught at several studios in the Toronto area, including the Groove School of Dance, Star Potential Studios, the Toronto StageCoach Schools, the Upper Canada Repertory Company, and Sean Boutilier Academy of Dance.
-Her professional choreography credits include four seasons at Shakespeare by the Sea, several works for Shakespeare BASH’d, Dauntless City Theatre, and Shakespeare at Play.
-In 2018, she became a Resident Artist of Shakespeare BASH’d, winner of NOW Magazine’s Readers’ Choice Award for Best Site-Specific Theatre Company in 2018 and 2019.
-Merritt Award nominations: Outstanding Actor in a Supporting Role in 2021 (A Midsummer Night's Dream), Outstanding Choreography in 2019.
-Jade was a 2019 nominee for Best Theatre Actor in The Coast's Best of Halifax in 2019, 2021, and 2022.
+SBTS: Juliet (Romeo & Juliet), Ophelia (Hamlet), Anna Mae (Cinderelly), Helena/Francis Flute/Cobweb (A Midsummer Night's Dream), Dorothy (The Wizard of Oz), Biron (Love’s Labour’s Lost, Bianca (Othello), and Tinkerbell (Peter Pan).
+Other Theatre: Celia in As You Like It and Viola in Twelfth Night (Shakespeare BASH’d), Amy in A Different Kind of Job (Theatre Aquarius), and CBC’s According to Kids.
+Teaching: Halifax Regional Arts All-City Shakespeare, Groove School of Dance, Star Potential Studios, Toronto StageCoach Schools, Upper Canada Repertory Company, and Sean Boutilier Academy of Dance.
+Choreography: seven seasons at Shakespeare by the Sea, several works for Shakespeare BASH’d, Dauntless City Theatre, and Shakespeare at Play.
+Awards/Affiliations: Resident Artist of Shakespeare BASH’d, winner of NOW Magazine’s Readers’ Choice Award for Best Site-Specific Theatre Company in 2018 and 2019.
+Merritt Award nominations: Outstanding Actor in a Supporting Role in 2021 (A Midsummer Night's Dream), Outstanding Choreography in 2019 (Alice in Wonderland) and 2021 (A Midsummer Night's Dream).
+Best Theatre Actor in The Coast's Best of Halifax in 2019, 2021, and 2022.

 Any questions for Jade can be sent to firstname.lastname@example.org